deandevl/BasicWebServerLib/README.md

   - `HttpRequestEventArgs.Body` --  contains the body of the http request

-The **EmployeeWebServer** console application demos the server with a [LiteDB](https://github.com/mbdavid/LiteDB) database and simple html on the client side with CRUD operations via http and web socket.
+The [**EmployeeWebServer**](https://github.com/deandevl/EmployeeWebServerApp) console application demos the server with a [LiteDB](https://github.com/mbdavid/LiteDB) database and simple html on the client side with CRUD operations via http and web socket.

+A `setup.exe` file is provided for installing/uninstalling the library in a folder of your choice.